 Building systems commissioning processes applied at the design phase and throughout the building life cycle have been shown to effectively improve performance and reduce energy consumption.
 In spite of that fact, commissioning is underutilized because current practices are labor intensive and require considerable technical expertise.
 NIST will develop the measurement science needed to enable commissioning techniques that leverage the embedded capabilities of building automation and control systems to automate functional performance tests and analyze the results in ways that reduce costs, and incorporate the improvements into high impact industry best practice guidelines.

-Objective: To improve the operating efficiency of building systems by 10% to 30% by providing the measurement science to develop improved building commissioning metrics and automation tools, and accelerate the adoption of cost-effective commissioning as standard practice by 2014.
+Objective: To improve the operating efficiency of building systems by 10 % to 30 % by providing the measurement science needed to develop improved building commissioning techniques that utilize embedded capabilities of building control systems, and accelerate the adoption of cost effective commissioning as standard practice.

 Improved Energy Efficiency of Operations:

 Related Programs and Projects: